Skip to main content

 Living standards

 Material living standards are the result of labour market outcomes, taxes, benefits, housing and more.
 Bringing all of these together, we track past, present and projected changes in incomes to assess how the economy is really working for households.
 We look especially at low-to-middle-income families, and at the various inequalities in modern Britain.
+As part of this we publish an annual Living Standards Outlook, and a Living Standard Audit.

 Contacts